aplatzoeder/CodingChallenge/README.md

 // to do

 ### Docker
+1. Install docker
-1. Open a console at the root folder
+2. Open a console at the root folder of my project
 2. Build the docker image using the following command: `docker build -t antonp_codingchallenge .`.
-When building the image, all test input files (found under the '/CodingChallenge/testfiles' folder) are will be copied into the container at the path '/tmp/testfiles/'
+When building the image, all test input files (found under the '/CodingChallenge/testfiles' folder) will be copied into the container at the path '/tmp/testfiles/'
 3. Run the container by executing this command:
 `docker run antonp_codingchallenge /tmp/testfiles/input1.txt`

-P.S.
-All test